-OTC Derivative any financial derivative instrument dealt over-the-counter.

-- Original Shares Shares described in Section 8.6 | Conversion of Shares of this Prospectus. - Paying Agent the paying agent appointed by the Fund. - PRIIPs means packaged retail and insurance-based investment products - PRIIPs Regulation means Regulation (EU) No 1286/2014 of the European Parliament and of the Council of 26 November 2014 on key information documents for packaged retail and insurance-based investment products

-Professionalan investor who is considered to be a professional client or may, on request, be treated as a professional client within the meaning of Annex II of MiFID II.

-- Prohibited Person any person, determined in the sole discretion of the Board of Directors as being not entitled to subscribe or hold Shares in the Fund or any Sub-Fund or Class if, in the opinion of the Board, (i) such person would not comply with the eligibility criteria of a given Class or Sub-Fund, (ii) a holding by such person would cause or is likely to cause the Fund some pecuniary, tax or regulatory disadvantage or (iii) a holding by such person would cause or is likely to cause the Fund to be in breach of the law or requirements of any country or governmental authority applicable to the Fund. - Prospectus this prospectus including all Supplements, as may be amended from time to time. - Redemption Day any Business Day on which Shares may be redeemed at the NAV calculated on the same Redemption Day as at the previous Valuation Day.
-Certain jurisdictions do not permit redemptions to be processed on local holidays. - Redemption Fee a fee which the Fund may charge upon redemption of Shares, equal to a percentage of the Redemption Price or such other amount specified for each Sub-Fund or Share Class in the Supplement, where applicable. - Redemption Form the forms and other documents, as issued or accepted by the Fund from time to time, which the Fund requires the investor or the person acting on behalf of the investor to complete, sign, and return to the Fund or its agent, with the supporting documentation, in order to request the redemption of all or part of the investor's Shares.
-The term "Redemption Form" shall be deemed to include redemption applications placed on electronic or other online trading platforms authorized by the Fund for such purposes.
+- OTC Derivative any financial derivative instrument dealt over-the-counter. - Original Shares Shares described in Section 8.6 of this Prospectus. - Paying Agent the paying agent appointed by the Fund. - PRIIPs means packaged retail and insurance-based investment products. - PRIIPs Regulation means Regulation (EU) No 1286/2014 of the European Parliament and of the Council of 26 November 2014 on key information documents for packaged retail and insurance-based investment products. - Professionalan investor who is considered to be a professional client or may, on request, be treated as a professional client within the meaning of Annex II of MiFID II. - Prohibited Person any person, determined in the sole discretion of the Board of Directors as being not entitled to subscribe or hold Shares in the Fund or any Sub-Fund or Class if, in the opinion of the Board, (i) such person would not comply with the eligibility criteria of a given Class or Sub-Fund, (ii) a holding by such person would cause or is likely to cause the Fund some pecuniary, tax or regulatory disadvantage or (iii) a holding by such person would cause or is likely to cause the Fund to be in breach of the law or requirements of any country or governmental authority applicable to the Fund. - Prospectus this prospectus including all Supplements, as may be amended from time to time. - Redemption Day any Business Day on which Shares may be redeemed at the NAV calculated on the same Redemption Day as at the previous Valuation Day.
+Certain jurisdictions do not permit redemptions to be processed on local holidays. - Redemption Fee a fee which the Fund may charge upon redemption of Shares, equal to a percentage of the Redemption Price or such other amount specified for each Sub-Fund or Share Class in the Supplement, where applicable.

+- Redemption Form the forms and other documents, as issued or accepted by the Fund from time to time, which the Fund requires the investor or the person acting on behalf of the investor to complete, sign, and return to the Fund or its agent, with the supporting documentation, in order to request the redemption of all or part of the investor's Shares.
+The term "Redemption Form" shall be deemed to include redemption applications placed on electronic or other online trading platforms authorized by the Fund for such purposes. - Redemption Price the price at which Shareholders may redeem Shares on a Redemption Day, as determined for each Sub-Fund or Share Class on the basis of the Net Asset Value per Share as of that Redemption Day and in accordance with the provisions of this Prospectus.